silkroadnomad/orbitdb-blog/README.md

 3. running vpn connections seem to disturb connecting via peer2peer

 ## Changes
+- 2022-09-25
+    - delete uploaded media from post
+    - change permissions recursively also for all mediethreads of all posts
+    - when creating new post inherit admin and write permissions from blog
 - 2022-09-21
     - upload photos via drag & drop to a post
     - display the photos below the post